KabalMcBlade/QuaternionCompressor/README.md

 ## Important

-For now it works just iwth x86 architecture dure a couple of mmx call that actually doesn't exists in the x64 architecture!
+For now it works only with x86 architecture due a couple of MMX call that actually doesn't exists in the x64 architecture!

 ## Usage